dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 ](https://www.youtube.com/watch?v=EJe3jiZNwUU), [Confidence Intervals - Introduction
 ](https://youtu.be/MbXThbTSrVI?list=LL)

-*Interactive Visualization of Confidence Interval:* [From Seeing theory](https://seeing-theory.brown.edu/frequentist-inference/index.html)
+*Interactive Visualization of Confidence Interval:* [From Seeing theory](https://seeing-theory.brown.edu/frequentist-inference/index.html), [By Kristoffer Magnusson](https://rpsychologist.com/d3/ci/)

 A confidence interval is a range of values that is constructed around a sample statistic, such as a mean or a proportion, to estimate the true population parameter with a certain level of confidence.